|

 Salmon

-- Reminder: Only unbaited, single hook lures or flies are allowed in this section, and snagging is not permitted.
+- The freshwater section of Resurrection River up to Nash Road opened to salmon fishing on Tuesday, June 16th.
+Only unbaited, single-hook, artificial lures or flies are allowed in this open section.
+Snagging is not allowed in freshwater.
 The bag and possession limits are 3 for salmon other than king salmon (in combination), of which, only 2 may be coho salmon.
+Fishing will be slow but sockeye are still available.

 Saltwater Fishing